Q: Can Dr. Alexander perform a child custody evaluation for my family?

 In other words, a child custody is not inexpensive and no part of it is covered by insurance.

-Dr. Alexander bills all procedures on an hourly rate of $175.00/hr.
+Dr. Alexander's retainer for a child custody evaluation is $2000.
+All procedures are billed on an hourly rate of $175.00/hr.
 This includes interviews, testing, scoring, records review, report writing, and travel.

 All fees are due before the written report is released or before Dr. Alexander testifies.